DragonsLord/TypeUtilities/docs/Map.md

 ## MemberDeclarationFormat

 MemberDeclarationFormat allows you to provide format in wich target member will be generated.
-By default it will have the same format as source but you can customize it.
+By default it will have the **same format as a source** but you can customize it.

 MemberDeclarationFormat accepts source string with the tokens support.
 Tokens will be replaced with the source value.
 Here is full list of tokens: